jonmbake/jonbake.com/_notes/the-design-of-everyday-things.md

 topic: Books
 ---

-These are notes for the book, [The Design of Everyday Things by Don Norman](https://amazon.com/Design-Everyday-Things-Revised-Expanded/dp/0465050654).
+Notes for the book, [The Design of Everyday Things by Don Norman](https://amazon.com/Design-Everyday-Things-Revised-Expanded/dp/0465050654).
 These are rough notes, and may contain spelling and grammatical errors.

 ## Discoverability